-Are you already decided to ditch your plastic-stemmed cotton buds for an eco-friendly one this 2021?
+Are you already decided to ditch your plastic-stemmed cotton buds for an eco-friendly one?
 If so, let me help you.
 I made a list of the 4 best eco-friendly cotton buds to make your transition to greener ear care easier.

 1. BAMBAW BAMBOO-STEMMED COTTON BUDS (200, 400, 800)

 This is the very first brand of bamboo-stemmed cotton buds that I bought in November 2018 as I started my greener ear care.

 The tips are made of 100% cotton, while the stems are 100% bamboo.
 And they come in a box made of recycled paper.
 Thus, making them 100% biodegradable.
 And the package was sent to me by Amazon plastic-free!

 Bambaw bamboo-stemmed cotton buds come in 3 options: 200 pieces, 400 pieces, and 800 pieces.
 I bought the one that comes in 400 pieces.
 And it lasted for more than a year of usage in our household of 2 adults constantly using them.